The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Resolution headroom

-The ASI2600 gives you more pixels across the field (6248-wide vs 4656-wide).
+The ASI2600 simply gives you more pixels across the field (6248-wide vs 4656-wide).
 That matters for wide targets where you still want small-structure detail and for tighter crops that don’t fall apart.

 Dynamic range feel